BIGJRA/BIGJRA.github.io/raw/reborn/main_ep_02.md

 |---------------|-----------|
 |*Fresh Water*  |$200       |

 Sometimes you even get two!
-Talk to the guy at the bottom of the area... turns out this is the guy who stole our $1000 Pokemon from the thieves in Peridot!
+Talk to the guy at the bottom of the area... turns out this is the guy who stole our $1000 Pokémon from the thieves in Peridot!

 **Youngster Kai.
 Field: No Field**
 - Feebas, Lv.
 19, Serious Nature, IVs: 10